 Don’t start the job before you’ve got the following to hand:

 - Two adjustable pipe wrenches

 - Cloths or towels to absurd any water spills

 How to change a tap washer

-2. Put the plug into the plug-hole of the sink to prevent losing the washer or any tap components when dismantling it.
-Unscrew the top plate of the tap.
+Next, unscrew the top plate of the tap.
 If you can’t do this by hand, use a wrench and protect the tap with a cloth first.

-3. Some taps have a body cover, which you will need to remove before you can unscrew the top section (or stem) of the tap to access the washer underneath.
+Some taps have a body cover, which you will need to remove before you can unscrew the top section (or stem) of the tap to access the washer underneath.
 Secure the tap with another wrench while you remove this section.

-4. The washer is underneath this and it will either be pressed into place or held in position with a nut.
+The washer is underneath this and it will either be pressed into place or held in position with a nut.
 Use a screwdriver to release it then clean the stem before fitting the new washer.

-5. Reassemble the tap, take the plug out of the sink and turn on the water supply to test the tap.
+Reassemble the tap, take the plug out of the sink and turn on the water supply to test the tap.